uvalib/apollo/README.md

 * `APOLLO_API` - set to localhost at the port from above.

+Other environment variables are set in ./frontent/.env (production) and ./frontend/.env.development (dev overrides)

-Run the frontend in development mode with `npm run dev` from the frontend directory.
+Run the frontend in development mode with `yarn serve` from the frontend directory.
 All API resests from the frontend will be rediected to the local instance of the backend services.

 To run the backend in dev mode (without Shibboleth) you will also need to supply a fake devuser identifer with the launch command: `./apollosvr.linux -port 8085 -devuser x5ht`